 While both types of proposals are encouraged, preference will be given to proposals that actively involve language faculty from multiple institutions, target multiple languages, or reflect ongoing or proposed collaborative activities across two or more institutions.

 • cover costs to host a speaker and/or multiple presenters (including travel and lodging)

 • pay for materials

-• defray costs of refreshments or meals
+• defray costs of refreshments, meals and room rental

 Your proposal should: